vchernoy/vchernoy.github.io/content/post/two-var-recursive-func.md

 ```

 The time and space complexities are $O(n\cdot m) $.
-More accurately, time complexity might be bounded by $O(n\cdot \min(n,m))$.
+More accurately, time complexity might be bounded by $\Theta(n\cdot \min(n,m))$.
-It is not hard to notice that the space consumption could be improved to $O(\min(n, m))$.
+It is not hard to notice that the space consumption could be reduced to $O(\min(n, m))$.

 ## The Generating Functions

-The notion of generation functions and its application to solving recursive equations are very well-known.
+The notion of generating functions and its application to solving recursive equations are very well-known.
 For reader who did not have a chance to learn this,
-I recommend to take a look very good book [Concrete Mathematics: A Foundation for Computer Science](https://en.wikipedia.org/wiki/Concrete_Mathematics) book.
+I recommend to take a look at very good book [Concrete Mathematics: A Foundation for Computer Science](https://en.wikipedia.org/wiki/Concrete_Mathematics).
 It has great explanation of generics functions.

-We will briefly
-For those who are not patient who will briefly introduce the generation functions and consider their application to Fibonacci numbers.
+For those who are not patient who will briefly introduce the generating functions and consider their application to Fibonacci numbers.
 Readers who are familiar with one-variable case,
-may jump directly to the next section where we discuss how to apply the generation functions to two variable recursions, like $F\_{n,m}$.
+may jump directly to the next section where we discuss how to apply the generating functions to two variable recursions, like $F\_{n,m}$.

-Let's consider how the generating fucntion application to Fibonacci numbers.
+Let's consider the generating function's application to Fibonacci numbers.
 The Fibonacci numbers could defined by the recursive expression:

 $$f\_n = f\_{n-1} + f\_{n-2} + [n=0]$$

 We assume that for any $n < 0$, $f\_n = 0$.
-The indicator $[n=0]$ equals to 1 only if $n=0$.
+The indicator $[n=0]$ equals to $1$ only if $n=0$.
-This definition produces the following sequence of the Fibonacci numbers: 1, 1, 2, 3, 5, 8, 13, $\dots$.
+This definition produces the following sequence of the Fibonacci numbers: $1$, $1$, $2$, $3$, $5$, $8$, $13$, $\dots$.
 Note that sometime, the Fibonacci sequence is defined to start from 0, but it is really not important for the perpose of our discussion.

 The generating function $\Phi(x)$ on a floating point variable $x$ is defined as the infinite sum: